 Iron Man is bringing his superpowers to sustainability.

-In a move to address the world’s biggest sustainability challenges, film star Robert Downey Jr. has launched FootPrint Coalition Ventures, an ESG investment platform.
-He announced the launch during the World Economic Forum’s Digital Davos Agenda earlier this week.
+In a move to address the world’s biggest sustainability challenges, film star Robert Downey Jr. launched FootPrint Coalition Ventures, an ESG investment platform, in 2019.
+He recently discussed the fund during the World Economic Forum’s Digital Davos Agenda earlier this week.

 The Coalition will house a series of rolling venture capital funds focused chiefly on sustainable technology.